VApril is coming!

 Now VApril is hoping to reach out to some of the 7 million smokers in the UK with its three-step Vape Challenge.

-Participants will firstly be encouraged to sign up to a vaping master class at locations across the UK, where they will be given a free vaping kit and will be introduced to the range of devices and flavors on the market.
+Participants will firstly be encouraged to sign up to a vaping master class at locations across the UK, where they will be given a free vaping kit and will be introduced to the range of devices and vape juice flavours on the market.

 A six-page guide called “Vape to Break the Smoking Habit” also gives smokers tips and advice on how to make the transition from cigarettes to vaping including using the right nicotine strengths in line with their smoking habits.
 The third step is to talk to fellow new vapers and post progress report on VApril’s online platforms.